Welcome to

 Spice – a broad category of synthetic cannabinoids produced in laboratories that attempt to mimic THC, the psychoactive compound in marijuana.
 Due to many researchers reporting negative results from their research as far back as 2005, Chemical Collective has made the decision to not sell any synthetic Cannabinoids, Opioids, or Benzodiazepines.

 When it comes to Opioids, there is no shortage of supply of RC variants.
 The most common RC Opioids are likely the relatives of Fentanyl, which is a notoriously powerful Opioid responsible for the overdose deaths of millions worldwide.
-Some RC analogs of Fentanyl include 3-Fluoro-fentanyl, Alpha-methyl-fentanyl, and Acetyl-fentanyl.
-It is likely that some of these analogs found their way into street-grade Heroin that has been circulating throughout the planet, resulting in some of these aforementioned overdose deaths.
+Some RC analogues of Fentanyl include 3-Fluoro-fentanyl, Alpha-methyl-fentanyl, and Acetyl-fentanyl.
+It is likely that some of these analogues found their way into street-grade Heroin that has been circulating throughout the planet, resulting in some of these aforementioned overdose deaths.

 More recently, Benzodiazepine RCs have become more readily available.
 Clonazolam, which looks remarkably like Clonazepam in its name, but differs slightly in chemical structure, has become quite popular.
 Other RC Benzodiazepine relatives include Flubromazolam, Diclazepam, and Flualprazolam.
+Like opioids, benzodiazipines are very potent and highly addictive.

 As for psychedelics, LSD is not the only compound to have chemical relatives.
 Psilocybin, the active chemical in psychedelic mushrooms, also has chemical cousins, such as 4-AcO-DMT (Psilacetin).
 Mescaline, the chemical notorious for its presence in South American cacti, has allowed for N-methylmescaline, Escaline, and Proscaline to be created.